Planning a trip to the Black Hills in South Dakota?

 Online reservations are the most convenient, guaranteed way to get Jewel Cave tickets for the time you want.
 Just be sure to book at least three days in advance.
 Book farther in advance for best availability – up to 30 days.
 Otherwise, you'll need to use the same-day method.

 Arrive at least 30 minutes prior to your tour.
 There is no way to catch up with your group once the tour has started and there are no refunds for missed tours.

-You can get tickets for the Scenic Tour and all other Jewel Cave tours on a first come, first served basis on the day of your tour.
+You can get tickets for Jewel Cave tours on a first come, first served basis on the day of your tour.
 During the busy summer season, tickets often sell out by noon.
 We were there the first week of July, and tickets sold out around 10 AM.
 Our group arrived early – around 8 AM – and were able to get tickets for a mid-morning tour.

 The weather inside Jewel Cave is always the same – cool and dry.
 Same-day tickets may be a good option if you see rain or snow in the forecast.

 Jewel Cave is much less crowded during the fall, winter, and spring.
 However, fewer tours are offered during these slower seasons.
 Visit the Operating Hours and Seasons page at the Jewel Cave official website to get complete tour schedules for the year.

 More Tips for Your Tour

 Wear sturdy shoes – Sandals, flip-flops and other loose shoes are not allowed inside Jewel Cave.
 My kids showed up in flip-flops and we had to drive 20 minutes both ways to change their shoes before our tour.

 Wear a jacket – The weather inside Jewel Cave is always 49 degrees F (9 C).
 It's just right with a jacket or hoodie, but chilly without.